moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Name: Identifies the track name as defined in ({{track-name}}).

-* Priority: Priority of the subscription relative to other active subscriptions.
+* Priority: Priority of the subscription relative to other subscriptions within the MoQ Session.
 A lower number indicates Objects from the subscription SHOULD be sent before subscriptions of higher priorities.

 * Filter Type: Identifies the type of filter, which also indicates whether the StartGroup/StartObject and EndGroup/EndObject fields will be present.